-The spatial attributes (e.g. country, latitude and longitude of the site's mid-point) are captured in the tabular data, but the most important spatial component of any KBA proposal is a high-resolution and spatially-referenced polygon, presented in electronic form (ideally as an ESRI shapefile; see below).
+The spatial attributes (e.g. country, latitude and longitude of the site's mid-point) are captured in the tabular data, but the most important spatial component of any KBA proposal is a high-resolution and spatially-referenced polygon, presented in electronic form (submitted as a zipped ESRI shapefile; see below).
 This should depict the site's boundary in a form that is both accurate (i.e. the polygon is in the right place) and precise (i.e. the edges of the polygon are carefully drawn to capture all the required areas, while minimising areas that do not contribute to the site's importance).
 The differences between accuracy and precision are illustrated in Fig. 1.
 Inaccuracy may arise from errors or projection, or where KBA boundaries are based on inaccurate base maps (e.g. an inaccurate protected area boundary).
 Imprecision may result from inadequate use of base maps while drawing the site, and to mapping being undertaken at too low a spatial resolution (e.g. the zoom level is set too low).

 The review of KBA polygon data is made using background satellite imagery by KBA RFPs and at the validation stage of proposal review, and the boundary is cross-referenced with the delineation rationale for the site.
+Proposers can upload their shapefiles for a site on the Map page and overlay it on background satellite imagery there to check they their boundary follows relevant features on the imagery.
+It is also possible to edit the boundary on the Map page, although editing features are limited (see Annex C3.3).
 Shapefiles should be submitted in the required geographic projection (decimal degrees, WGS 1984), and proposed boundaries should not overlap those of existing KBAs.